evently-cloud/site/src/concepts/acid.md

 Consistency means the data changes in a way one expects.

-1. In an atomic append, the selector is consistent up to the new event.
+- In a successful conditional append, the selector is consistent up to the new event.
 Between the time the selector is tested for quiescence and the new event is appended, no other events that match the selector are appended.
+- Append order in a ledger is known and never varies.
+Events are appended serially, and their ordering is maintained forever.
+- An event ledger can be [validated with documented steps](/concepts/event-id-design/#ledger-validation) to ensure consistency of event contents and sequencing.
-2. Events match their registry definition.
+- Events match their registry definition.
 One cannot append an event to the wrong entity type.
-3. Append order in a ledger is known and never varies.
-Events are appended serially, and their ordering is maintained forever.
-4. An event ledger can be [validated with documented steps](event-id/#validate) (TODO add this and fix the link) to ensure consistency of event contents and sequencing.

 ## Immutable

 1. Events are immutable and irrevokable.
-Once appended, they cannot be modified or removed from the ledger.
+Once appended, they cannot be modified or individually removed from the ledger.
 2. Ledger event sequence is unmodifiable.
 Events cannot be inserted into the ledger ahead of other events.
-Events can only be appended to the ledger.
+Events can only be appended to the end of a ledger.

 ## Durable